clearwaterstream/NLogTarget.Splunk/README.md

 It is highly recommended that the `AuthToken` value is resolved from a secrets vault rather then NLog.config.
 To resolve the `AuthToken` programmatically:

 * Set the value of `AuthToken` to `*resolve*` in NLog.config
 * Add a handler to `SplunkAuthTokenResolver.OnObtainAuthToken` event early on in the program before any log entries are written.
 Target `name` from NLog.config will be passed in to the event handler.
-Keep in mind that `_wrapped` suffix will be added to the target name incase `targets async="true"` is set in NLog.config
+Keep in mind that `_wrapped` suffix will be added to the target name incase `targets async` is set to `true` in NLog.config
 * The handler must return the value of the auth token.
 It is guaranteed that the resolution will only happen *once* per program lifecycle.
 If the auth token cannot be resolved, no log entries will be written.
 Check the internal log for errors (see `internalLogFile` in NLog.config)

 ### Sample AuthToken resolution code